-- On an employee's first day of work, he/she will receive a color photo identification badge (ID) which should be worn with the photo facing forward and unobstructed by any items such as stickers, pins, etc. This badge serves two purposes - to identify Hospital personnel and to use in recording time worked. - 2.
-The Security Department, in conjunction with the Human Resources Department, will issue photo identification badges to all employees, physicians, volunteers, contracted workers and Board members, as well as others deemed appropriate by Human Resources.
-Vendors will register with Vendormate utilizing the kiosk outside the Security Office on the ground floor.
-No person can enter the facility or work without an ID badge. - A. Badges will be required to control movement within the Hospital and to gain access to the Hospital. - Badges will be required for access and identification during activation of the Hospital's Disaster Plan. - 3.
-An employee's ID badge is also used in conjunction with the API Time and Attendance System for timekeeping purposes.
-The information captured in API is used for payroll purposes to generate an employee's paycheck.
-Depending upon the employee's job classification, as an exempt or non-exempt employee, he/she is required to swipe in and out at an API time clock either once or twice daily to record hours worked.
-Every employee of the Hospital will be enrolled in the API system and is required to swipe in daily. - 4.
+Hospital's Disaster Plan.

+- III.
+An employee's ID badge is also used in conjunction with the Hospital's Time and Attendance System for timekeeping purposes.
+The information captured in the system is used for payroll purposes to generate an employee's paycheck.
+Depending upon the employee's job classification, exempt or non-exempt, the employee is required to swipe in, or in and out, daily at a time clock to record hours worked.
+Every employee of the Hospital will be enrolled in the Hospital's system and is required to swipe in daily. - IV.
 Any incidents of lost or stolen photo identification badges must be reported immediately to the Security Department.
-If a photo identification badge is damaged due to the normal performance of work or in cases of employee promotion or transfers to another department, the badge will be replaced by the Hospital at no charge to the employee, physician, volunteer, contractor, Board member or vendor. - 5.
-Any employee terminating employment with the Hospital will be required to surrender the photo identification badge to his/her Department Manager at the completion of his/her final day of employment.
-Department Managers will be required to ensure that employees submit their badges upon separation from the Hospital.
-The Manager will then forward the badge and the Terminating Access Form to the Human Resources Department who will forward the information on the termination to Security, Information Technology, Payroll and Health Information Services (if applicable). - ID badges will be checked each day by Security and must be worn at all times while at the Hospital.
+If a photo identification badge is damaged due to the normal performance of work or in cases of employee promotion or transfers to another department, the badge will be replaced by the Hospital at no charge to the employee, physician, volunteer, contractor, Board member or vendor. - V. Any employee terminating employment with the Hospital will be required to surrender the photo identification badge to the Department Manager at the completion of the employee's final day of employment.
+Department Managers will be required to ensure that employees submit their ID badges upon separation from the Hospital.
+The Manager will then forward the ID badge and the Terminating Access Form to the Human Resources Department who will forward the information on the termination to Security, Information Technology, Payroll and Health Information Services (if applicable). - VI.
+ID badges will be checked each day by Security and must be worn at all times while at the Hospital.
 The photo identification badges will, at all times, remain the property of Montefiore Nyack Hospital.